nikbearbrown/branding-and-ai/chapters/10-brand-voice-and-storytelling.md

 ### Warm-Up

-**W1.
-Story Shape Identification**
-For each of the following brand narratives, name the story shape being used (Hero's Journey, Quest, Transformation, Rebellion, Service/Methodology, Inversion) and identify the archetype it is most native to:

-- A software company's blog post explaining, in technical detail, why they built their rate-limiting system the way they did.
-- A sportswear ad showing an amateur runner training alone before dawn, failing repeatedly, finally completing a race she thought was beyond her.
-- A banking brand's campaign positioning itself as the institution fighting against hidden fees that the rest of the industry charges.
-- A cleaning-products brand's ad in which household objects come to life and sing about the joy of a clean home.
+**W1.** For each of the following brand narratives, name the story shape being used (Hero's Journey, Quest, Transformation, Rebellion, Service/Methodology, Inversion) and identify the archetype it is most native to: (a) a software company's blog post explaining, in technical detail, why they built their rate-limiting system the way they did; (b) a sportswear ad showing an amateur runner training alone before dawn, failing repeatedly, finally completing a race she thought was beyond her; (c) a banking brand's campaign positioning itself as the institution fighting against hidden fees that the rest of the industry charges; (d) a cleaning-products brand's ad in which household objects come to life and sing about the joy of a clean home.

-*Tests Objectives 1 and 2.*
-*Difficulty: Low.*

-**W2.
-Character Position Check**
+*(Tests story shape identification and archetype-shape native pairing — difficulty: low)*
-Read the following case study excerpt and identify who occupies the hero position and who occupies the guide position.
-Then rewrite the opening paragraph to shift the hero position to the customer.

-*"We built a pipeline that processes competitor pricing data from fourteen sources and surfaces the three most important signals every morning.
+**W2.** Read the following case study excerpt and identify who occupies the hero position.
+Then rewrite the opening paragraph to shift the hero position to the customer. *"We built a pipeline that processes competitor pricing data from fourteen sources and surfaces the three most important signals every morning.
 After six weeks of development and two rounds of user testing, we shipped the tool to our first customer.
 The feedback was positive."*

-*Tests Objective 4.*
-*Difficulty: Low.*

-**W3.
-Archetype-Shape Match**
+*(Tests customer-as-hero structural discipline — difficulty: low)*

-For your committed archetype (from Chapter 3/8), list: (a) the story shapes most native to your archetype, (b) one story shape you should avoid and why, and (c) one cultural content domain (social movements, mastery/achievement, care/service, transgression, etc.) that your archetype can credibly access and one it cannot.
+**W3.** For your committed archetype, list: the story shapes most native to your archetype; one story shape you should avoid and why; one cultural content domain your archetype can credibly access and one it cannot.

-*Tests Objective 2.*
-*Difficulty: Low-Medium.*
+*(Tests archetype-to-story-shape mapping — difficulty: low)*

 ---

 ### Application

-**A1.
-Mismatch Diagnosis**
-Find a real brand campaign from the last three years — not one covered in this chapter — that you believe contains a narrative-archetype mismatch.
-Apply the diagnostic checklist from the chapter: name the brand's archetype, name the story shape the campaign attempted, identify which of the three failure pathways was activated, and describe the audience response as documented in press coverage or social media.
+**A1.** Find a real brand campaign from the last three years — not one covered in this chapter — that you believe contains a narrative-archetype mismatch.
+Apply the diagnostic checklist: name the brand's archetype, name the story shape the campaign attempted, identify which of the three failure pathways was activated, and describe the audience response as documented in press coverage or social media.
 Use sources.

-*Tests Objective 3.*
-*Difficulty: Medium.*

-**A2.
-Origin Story Draft**
+*(Tests mismatch diagnosis on novel cases — difficulty: medium)*

-Write your tool's origin story (300–500 words).
+**A2.** Write your tool's origin story (300–500 words).
 Archetype-aligned.
 One specific scene rendered clearly enough that a reader can picture it.
 Not a résumé in prose.
 Apply the three-question test before submitting: does the reader picture a specific moment?
 Do they understand why you built what you built?
 Do they believe you?

-*Tests Objective 5.*
-*Difficulty: Medium.*

-**A3.
-Case Study Structural Audit**
+*(Tests origin story construction — difficulty: medium)*

-Take a case study you have already written — from this course, a prior course, a job application, anywhere — and audit it against the six-element template.
+**A3.** Take a case study you have already written — from this course, a prior course, a job application, anywhere — and audit it against the six-element template.
 Which elements are present?
 Which are missing?
-Which elements, if present, have the customer in the wrong position (guide-as-hero rather than customer-as-hero)?
+Which elements, if present, have the brand in the hero position rather than the customer?
 Write a one-page analysis of what needs to change, and revise the case study accordingly.

-*Tests Objective 4.*
-*Difficulty: Medium-High.*

-**A4.
-Thought-Leadership Piece**
+*(Tests structural case study audit — difficulty: medium)*

-Write one thought-leadership piece (800–1,500 words) on a topic relevant to your archetype and tool domain.
+**A4.** Write one thought-leadership piece (800–1,500 words) on a topic relevant to your archetype and tool domain.
 The piece must have a specific, falsifiable thesis — a claim a hostile reader could push back on, that you have the evidence to defend.
 It must not be a "lessons learned" post, a paper summary, or an announcement.
 Publish it.
 Provide the URL.

-*Tests Objective 6.*
-*Difficulty: Medium-High.*
+*(Tests thought-leadership construction and publication — difficulty: medium-high)*

 ---

 ### Synthesis

-**S1.
-Full Case Study — Customer-as-Hero**
-Write a complete case study (800–1,800 words) for the AI tool you built in Chapters 4–7, using the six-element template and the customer-as-hero framing.
-The case study must: name or precisely describe the customer/user; specify the problem with real stakes; describe what failed before; frame your approach as service to the customer, not demonstration of your skill; include at least one specific, quantified or precisely described transformation; close with a meta-lesson that is more than "our tool works."
-Apply the three-property check before submitting: story shape matches archetype, customer is hero, stakes are specific.
+**S1.** Write a complete case study (800–1,800 words) for the AI tool you built in Chapters 4–7, using the six-element template and the customer-as-hero framing.
+The case study must: name or precisely describe the customer; specify the problem with real stakes; describe what failed before; frame your approach as service to the customer, not demonstration of your skill; include at least one specific, quantified or precisely described transformation; close with a meta-lesson that is more than "our tool works."
+Apply the three-property check before submitting.

-*Tests Objectives 2, 3, and 4.*
-*Difficulty: High.*

-**S2.
-Cross-Archetype Storytelling Analysis**
+*(Tests full customer-as-hero case study construction — difficulty: high)*

-Select two brands from different archetype positions — one you admire for its storytelling and one you believe is making storytelling errors currently.
+**S2.** Select two brands from different archetype positions — one you admire for its storytelling and one you believe is making storytelling errors currently.
 For each: identify the archetype, identify the story shapes being used, assess whether the shapes fit the archetype, and — for the brand with errors — name the specific mismatch pathway and predict the consequence if the error is not corrected.
 Ground your analysis in specific campaigns, not general impressions.

-*Tests Objectives 2 and 3.*
-*Difficulty: High.*

-**S3.
-Content Calendar with Archetype Checks**
+*(Tests cross-archetype storytelling analysis — difficulty: high)*

-Build a content calendar for the next two quarters (six months).
-Include: six to ten planned pieces, each with a title or working title, a story shape, a channel, a target publication date, and a one-sentence archetype check.
+**S3.** Build a content calendar for the next two quarters (six months).
+Include six to ten planned pieces, each with a title or working title, a story shape, a channel, a target publication date, and a one-sentence archetype check.
 Then write a one-paragraph rationale explaining how the accumulated body of work over six months will build the brand you are trying to build — not as individual pieces, but as a sequence that compounds.

-*Tests Objectives 2 and 6.*
-*Difficulty: High.*
+*(Tests content strategy construction with archetype discipline — difficulty: high)*

 ---

 ### Challenge

-**C1.
-Archetype Evolution Case Study**
-The chapter's "Still Puzzling" section raises the question of how brands successfully evolve their archetype through storytelling.
+**C1.** The chapter's "Still Puzzling" section raises the question of how brands successfully evolve their archetype through storytelling.
 Using Apple's transition from Outlaw ("Think Different," 1997–2007) to Magician (iPhone era, 2007–present) as your primary case, develop an account of the storytelling mechanism that made the transition credible rather than opportunistic.
-Your account should: identify specific campaigns or moments that built toward the new archetype, explain why the transition avoided the three failure pathways, and describe what a failed version of the same transition would have looked like.
+Your account should identify specific campaigns or moments that built toward the new archetype, explain why the transition avoided the three failure pathways, and describe what a failed version of the same transition would have looked like.
 Be specific about the sequence — what had to happen before the Magician story could land.

-*Tests Objectives 2 and 3, and addresses the chapter's stated open question.*
-*Difficulty: Very High.*

-**C2.
-Build and Publish the Counterexample**
-The chapter argues that narrative-archetype mismatches reliably produce audience rejection.
-Find the strongest counterexample you can: a brand that told a story with an apparent archetype mismatch and *succeeded* — built audience, drove sales, improved brand perception — without a forced rollback.
-Analyze the case.
-Does it falsify the chapter's argument, or does it reveal a condition under which mismatch is tolerable or even generative?
-Write a 600-word analysis and bring it to the next class session.

-*Tests all objectives against the chapter's own claims.*
-*Difficulty: Very High.*
+(400–500 words.)
+*(Open-ended — tests whether the student can account for the chapter's stated open question — difficulty: challenge)*

 ---